wsams/wixir/README.md

 ## Create new schemas and run migrations

-The `create-new-schema.sh` script will create the a `.ex` file `lib/app` with your schema definitions and a migration file in `priv/repo/migrations`.
+The `create-new-schema.sh` script will create a `.ex` file in `lib/app` with your schema definitions and a migration file in `priv/repo/migrations`.
 For example let's create a `Cat` schema.
 Note, an `id` field will be created automatically, no need to pass one.
 Run the script without arguments for help.

 ```
 ./create-new-schema.sh Cat cats 'name:string age:integer'
 ```

 Once that's created you can use the `run-migrations.sh` script to create your schema in the real database.
-You can build up all of yours schemas first or run it each time.
+You can build up all of your schemas first or run it each time.

 ```
 ./run-migrations.sh